olivethree/rcisignal/README.md

-occasional collaborations with my PhD supervisors (Teresa Garcia-Marques, Leonel Garcia-Marques) and all the warm and competent colleagues from the research groups in Lisbon (Goncalo Oliveira, Rui Costa-Lopes and their students) with whom I have been greatly enjoying working together on this stuff.
-Hopefully this helps and inspires the small RC research community out there :)
+occasional collaborations with my PhD supervisors (Teresa Garcia-Marques, Leonel Garcia-Marques) and all the warm and competent colleagues from the research groups in Lisbon (Goncalo Oliveira, Rui Costa-Lopes and their teams) with whom I have been greatly enjoying working together on this stuff.
+Hopefully this toolkit will come in handy to the RC research enthusiasts out there! :)